 Ways to Make Your Next Walt Disney World Vacation Romantic

-On this page I’ve compiled information about romantic Disney World dining, fireworks cruises and other lots of other tips that can add romance to your special Disney World getaway.
+On this page we’ve compiled information about romantic Disney World dining, fireworks cruises and other lots of other tips that can add romance to your special Disney World getaway.

 Of course, Disney World is the perfect place to pop the big question.
 Here are some ways to make your marriage proposal perfectly magical!

-And if you want to get married at Disney World, I have some information for you about Disney weddings as well.
+And if you want to get married at Disney World, we have some information for you about Disney weddings as well.

 Please note: prices are subject to change at any time.